-The college may cancel a class before the start of a term due to low enrollment or for other reasons.
-Students will not be obligated for tuition and fees of courses that have been cancelled.
-The college will notify students when a decision has been made to cancel a class; however, students are encouraged to confirm their class schedules utilizing EMPOWER Self-Service prior to the term start and to replace lost credits in the event their schedule has been reduced.
-This may be important especially to students who are required to maintain a certain credit level to maintain financial aid, loan deferment or other eligibility.
+The College may remove a course from the schedule before the start of a term due to low enrollment or for other reasons.
+Students will not be obligated for tuition and fees of courses that have been removed.
+The College will notify students when a decision has been made to remove a class; however, students are encouraged to confirm their class schedules using EMPOWER Self-Service prior to the term start date.